oracle-livelabs/security/data-safe/discover-sensitive-data/discover-sensitive-data.md

     ![Select Schemas page](images/select-schemas-page.png "Select Schemas page")

 8. On the **Select Sensitive Types** page, expand all of the sensitive categories by moving the **Expand All** slider to the right.
 Scroll down the page and review the sensitive types.
-Notice that you can select individual sensitive types, sensitive categories, and all sensitive types.
+Notice that you can select individual sensitive types, sensitive categories, and all sensitive types at one time.
 At the top of the page, select the **All** check box, and then click **Next**.

     ![Select Sensitive Types page](images/select-sensitive-types-page.png "Select Sensitive Types page")